agateau/burgerparty/doc/assets-workflow.md

 For the `fonts` target to work, the `HIERO_JAR` environment variable must contain the path to Hiero jar file.

+At the moment, you must use a version of Hiero with support for relative font paths.
+You can find one here: <https://github.com/agateau/libgdx/releases/tag/hiero-20230518>.

 ## individual PNG to atlas PNGs

 The `packer` target takes all PNGs from `core/assets` and its sub-directories and generates atlas PNGs in `android/assets` as well as the `burgerparty.atlas` file.